You’re ready to go with all your food in the RV fridge. But can you leave it on to keep the food cold while you’re driving?

-Differences Between an RV Fridge and Residential Fridge
+Differences Between an RV Fridge and a Residential Fridge

 Your RV refrigerator is different than a residential fridge.
 Of course, you may have a residential refrigerator in your RV.
 But, what we’re talking about here is refrigerators specifically designed for RVs.

 An RV fridge works through absorption, so there are no moving parts.
 This is important because your RV is on the move a lot and moving parts, such as in a residential fridge.
 Unfortunately, this specialized function tends to make RV refrigerators more costly.

 Residential refrigerators are also more efficient in warmer weather.
 In comparison, an RV fridge can have problems keeping food cold if you’re in a hotter climate.
 They also take quite a while to cool down if they’ve been off for a while.

 The absorption process requires gravity for it to work, so the RV refrigerator needs to be level to operate properly.
 A residential fridge doesn’t necessarily need to be level to function since it uses a compressor to force the cooling process.